 After you’ve chosen your hoop, the next step is to get that hip action going.
 The video below will show you how you can get started!

 7. Set yourself a 30-day fitness challenge

-Examples of 30 day fitness challenges include the plank challenge, which is brilliant for strengthening the muscles in your core.
-Weightwatchers have a 30 day plank challenge which you can download, here.
-Another one is the 30 day step challenge, which will help you to gradually increase your steps.
-Try this one from Realbuzz, here, or consider doing a step challenge to raise money for charity.
-For example, you could sign up to Cancer Research’s Walk All Over Cancer challenge, where you walk 10,000 steps everyday for a month, or the Diabetes UK One Million Step challenge where you will aim to walk one million steps over three months.
+Examples of 30-day fitness challenges include the plank challenge, which is brilliant for strengthening the muscles in your core.
+Weightwatchers have a 30-day plank challenge which you can download here.
+Another one is the 30-day step challenge, which will help you to gradually increase your steps.
+Try this one from MyFitnessPal here or consider doing a step challenge to raise money for charity.
+For example, you could sign up to Cancer Research’s Walk All Over Cancer challenge, where you walk 10,000 steps every day for a month, or the Diabetes UK One Million Step challenge, where you will aim to walk one million steps over three months.

 Fitness challenges are a great way to push yourself out of your comfort zone and feel a sense of accomplishment at the end.
 Many people also find them to be helpful tools for getting started with exercise because once the 30 days is over, the hope is that you’ll be happy enough with your progress that you’ll want to carry on.

 8. Do some DIY, gardening or deep cleaning

 While deep cleaning or DIY might not be everyone’s idea of fun, it can be an incredibly satisfying way to burn lots of calories without thinking about it.
 The majority of us do daily chores anyway such as washing up or cooking – but it is usually those that we do during a deeper clean or DIY jobs that tend to work us harder.
 This could include activities like painting the ceiling, decluttering and dusting, or cleaning the oven, which you might find some inspiration for in our spring cleaning article.